helpyio/helpy/README.md

 Installation
 ============

-Helpy was designed to run on on modern cloud providers, although it should work on any linux based system.
+Helpy was designed to run on modern cloud providers, although it should work on any linux based system.
 There is a full guide to installing Helpy in the wiki: https://github.com/helpyio/helpy/wiki

 Requirements are: